Dr. Katja Müller-Helle

-Dr. des.
-Katja Müller-Helle studied Art History and German Philology in Bonn, London (UCL), and Berlin.
+Dr. Katja Müller-Helle studied Art History and German Philology in Bonn, London (UCL), and Berlin.
 2002: Intern at the Department of Prints and Drawings of the British Museum, London.
 2005: Research at the Kunsthistorisches Institut in Florence (Max Planck).
 2006: MA in Art History at the Humboldt-Universität, Berlin.
 2007–10: PhD research fellowship at the research group “Senses—Technology—Mise-en-Scene” at the University of Vienna.
 2009: Research at the History of Art Department at Columbia University, New York.
 2010–12: Research scholar at the Department for Art History, Freie Universität, Berlin, Chair of Prof. Dr. Peter Geimer.
 2012: Prize for art criticism awarded by C/O-Berlin—International Forum For Visual Dialogues (Talents 29).
 2012: PhD (summa cum laude) awarded by the Institut für Kunst- und Bildgeschichte at the Humboldt-Universität, Berlin; dissertation: “Fotografische Zeitspeicher.
 Eine Imaginationsgeschichte der Bewegungsfotografie bei Auguste Chevallier, Camille Flammarion und Anton Giulio Bragaglia.”
 Since January 2013: Postdoctoral researcher at the Center for Advanced Studies BildEvidenz.
-2014/2015: Postdoc-Fellowship of the Volkswagen Stiftung at the Getty Research Institute, Los Angeles
+From December 2014 till August 2015 and from January till March 2018 Fellowship at the Getty Research Institute in Los Angeles.

 - History and theory of photography